lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 ["Intel Low Pin Count(LPC) interface Specification"](https://www.intel.com/content/dam/www/program/design/us/en/documents/low-pin-count-interface-specification.pdf)

 These three Verilog RTL modules had been implemented
-+ LPC Peripheral (Slave) which is as final step embedded in SoC TPM application
++ LPC Peripheral (Slave) which is in final step embedded in SoC TPM application
 + LPC Host which is embedded in test-baench for LPC Peripheral
-+ LPC Peripheral test-bench (connected together with LPC Host in one Verilog source file
++ LPC Peripheral test-bench (connected together with LPC Host in one Verilog source file)

 This implemeentation of "LPC Peripheral" can handle such types of LPC cycles:
 + I/O LPC cycles (1 byte)